obvious/token-weaver/README.md

 Project requires NodeJS and `npm` to build.

 If you already have Node installed, skip this step.
-If not you can download the [Node JS]
+If not you can download [Node JS]

 ### Code styles